 Ethnic Groups in Spain

 Spain has evolved as a nation with diverse ethnicities that have been living in the Iberian Peninsula since the ancient period.
-Modern Spain has other ethnic groups than those that existed in the Iberian Peninsula, due to the immigrants from countries in Asia, Middle East, Europe and Africa.
+Modern Spain has other ethnic groups than those that existed in the Iberian Peninsula, due to the immigrants from countries in Asia, Middle East, Europe, and Africa.
 The ethnic groups in Spain that have lived in Spain since ancient times include:

 The Kingdom of Castile and that of Aragon in the Iberian Peninsula were combined to form contemporary Spain.
-The Castilians ethnic group in Spain is descendant of the Kingdom of Castile.
+The Castilians ethnic group in Spain is a descendant of the Kingdom of Castile.
 After the formation of the Kingdom of Spain, Castilians were one of the ethnic groups in Spain who dominated because of their wide presence throughout the state.

-The Castilians´ culture, as well as their language, has influenced the Spanish culture to such an effect that today foreign nationals consider Castilian language as Spanish.
-The Castilian language has been given an official status by Spanish constitution.
+The Castilians´ culture, as well as their language, has influenced the Spanish culture to such an effect that today foreign nationals consider the Castilian language as Spanish.
+The Castilian language has been given official status by the Spanish constitution.
 The Castilian ethnic group in Spain mainly follows the Roman Catholic faith.

 The Catalans generally speak the Catalan dialect or Valencian dialect, which is a variant of Catalan.
 The Catalan language is one of the official languages of Spain and is also spoken by the Catalans in France.
 There are Catalans who also communicate in Spanish and French.

-The Basque ethnic group in Spain has existed for several thousand years in a region which is now part of contemporary Southern France and Northern Spain.
+The Basque ethnic group in Spain has existed for several thousand years in a region that is now part of contemporary Southern France and Northern Spain.
 They are considered to be one of the oldest ethnic groups in Europe.
 The Basques in Spain today are concentrated in the autonomous community of Basque Country and the province of Navarre.

 Learn more about the different Spanish varieties spoken in different countries